 The Graduate Student Leadership Committee (GSLC) is a group of eight graduate students from various lab groups throughout the department.
 The committee works to build community among our graduate students and postdocs by hosting events such as a weekly Journal Club and monthly socials.
+Our upcoming events and news are posted in the GSLC bi-weekly newsletter.
 The committee comprises two students from each year of graduate study, years 2-5.

 The Chemistry Graduate Student Leadership Committee (Chem-GSLC) aims to create a supportive community through which graduate students may find camaraderie, a means to strengthen their bonds with their peers, and a means to voice their opinions in a confidential environment.
 Chem-GSLC accomplishes this mission by adhering to the following tenets: